 Over the last two years, we have seen extreme gas price increases, which not only make heating residential homes and the production of goods more expensive - a high gas price also raises electricity prices for everybody.
 The price crisis is caused by the current uncertainty and fear in the market, which is forcing companies to pass the risk premium on to end consumers.
 As the underlying situation that determines the risk quota is constantly changing, taking action on the energy market - whether it be storing large quantities of gas or electricity or not storing any at all - comes with a higher financial risk than usual.

 You might think that traders just have to adapt to the increased price level and that’s that, but what traders actually worry about the most is the high volatility in the market that has come in the wake of rising prices.
-A lack of accurate forecasts is making it difficult for companies to plan long-term, and prevents prices from stabilizing.
+A lack of accurate forecasts is making it difficult for companies to plan long-term and prevents prices from stabilizing.
 Traders sometimes operate on razor-thin margins, so if they can’t rely on proper forecasts, prices can go on a rollercoaster ride.
 2022’s disruption is here to stay, suggesting an increasingly bullish outlook for the commodity trading industry.
 Sure, as always, volatility is also an opportunity to increase trading performance, but not being able to rely on proper long-term forecasts means less efficiency in the market and, as a rule, everybody loses.

-Concerns about security of supply
+Concerns about the security of supply

-Closely related to volatility is security of supply.
+Closely related to volatility is the security of supply.
 Residential homes will be the last ones cut from both gas and electricity supplies - it’s industrial users that will take the first hit, should supply run low.
 Many countries rely on importing energy resources to power their manufacturing industries, so the European Commission has now mandated gas storage levels: a last-ditch effort to ensure some security of supply.
-But this also has negative consequences as it prevents free market principles from leading to peak efficiency.
+But this also has negative consequences as it prevents free-market principles from leading to peak efficiency.
 It is also still unclear whether climate goals that were defined before the current hardships affected the market can still be met.
 Renewables should be able to make up for the supply gap that will be caused by a phase-out of coal power plants, but they must be properly integrated into the market.
 A possible lack of gas and/or electricity adds to the already high degree of uncertainty in the market.
 This could cause investors to direct their funds towards other industries, effectively halting the necessary innovation process of the energy transition.

 Integration of renewables

 Unlike the COVID crisis and the geopolitical landscape, the energy transition has a long-term and transformative effect by leading markets to low-carbon solutions.
 Yet some of the market’s volatility also originates from the unsolved question of how the energy transition can be brought about.
 Germany is setting the pace here by bringing forward goals of 100% renewable electricity production to 2035.
 And where Germany goes, others will follow eventually.
 But the integration of renewable energy comes with some challenges.
-The energy mix and its needs for flexibility must be closely observed to avoid grid instabilities and a higher risk of blackouts.
+The energy mix and its need for flexibility must be closely observed to avoid grid instabilities and a higher risk of blackouts.
 Batteries, thermal power plants, pumped hydro, etc. - flexibility can come from many different sources, but they can all be traded on wholesale markets.
 Balancing energy here is still the main market, but more and more flexibility is being traded on short-term intraday markets.

 How can one cope with these circumstances?